 What kind of time period do I have on my temporary plates?

 Temporary plates are valid for 60 days.
 They cannot be renewed.

 Under what circumstances does the Department of Motor Vehicles (DMV) issue temporary plates?

 Temporary plates are issued for the following situations:

-- If your vehicle requires an odometer disclosure statement and you don't have it.
+- If your vehicle requires an Bill of Sale and Odometer Disclosure Statement (Form VT-005) and you don't have it.

 - Waiting for a vanity plate.